Ocel0tSec/CloudPunchVM/README.md

 # CloudPunchVM
 A copy of my AzureDump Installer script if you just want a good standalone Pentesting VM for Azure.
 It will download necessary modules, languages, scripts and tools.
+Disable Defender and Unblock-File for best results.

 ## It installes the following tools:
 - Chocolatey